TNO-ropt/ropt-everest/docs/usage/examples.md

 ## Running optimizers in a loop
 Run an optimizer in a loop, each time starting from the last result of the previous.
 Add the tracker that stores the last value to the plan as a cache.
-Store all results in memory and export the gradients of all results to a Pandas data frame.
+Store all results in memory and export the simulations of all to a Pandas data frame.
 In addition, add the index of the loop to the metadata, which an additional `iteration` column to the data frame:

 ```py